FrancisVila/MFT_convert/content/en/docs/TransferCFT/concepts/about_transfer_processing/proc_commands.md

 ### End command

 The end command monitors the script completion.
 Depending on the parameter used (appstate, istate, and diagc) you can, for example, check the progression of the script.
-The end of processing is marked by a CFTUTIL END with `istate=no` (default).
+The end of processing is marked by a CFTUTIL END with <span class="code">`istate=no`</span> (default).

 #### Define istate and appstate